FAQ: Maternal Serum Alpha-Fetoprotein (MSAFP) Test

 Amniocentesis requires a sample of your amniotic fluid.
 Your provider will be able to explain the risks and benefits of these diagnostic tests to you so that you can decide how you wish to proceed.

-It’s normal to want reassurance that everything is OK with your little one.
-A screening test like the MSAFP can give your healthcare provider important information about your baby that contributes to an overall assessment of your little one’s health.
+It's completely normal to seek reassurance that your baby is healthy and thriving.
+A screening test like the MSAFP can provide your healthcare provider with crucial information about your baby, helping to evaluate your little one's overall health.

-In the rare chance that a screening test does come back positive, your healthcare provider will be able to explain what the results mean.
-Additional diagnostic tests can then be done, if you’d like.
-Your provider will be there with you every step of the way to give you personalized guidance and help you make informed choices that you feel comfortable with.
+If a screening test comes back positive, your healthcare provider will explain what the results mean.
+You can choose to have additional diagnostic tests if you wish.
+Your provider will guide you through each step, offering personalized advice and helping you make informed decisions that you're comfortable with.

 As you progress through your pregnancy, find out what else is in store each week, month, and trimester with our useful and informative pregnancy calendar.